dinhbachnguyen/DevOps/README.md

 ###	1. Create a web application

-We created a basic CRUD applcation made of a back-end and a front-end.
+We created a basic CRUD application made of a back-end and a front-end.

 <img src="./images/userapi_organisation.PNG" alt="userapi_organisation" style="zoom:25%;" />